stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/05-create-post-item-endpoint.md

 In this step we will implement POST operation for adding a product.
-The UI in Coolstore Monolith uses a POST operation when a user click `Add to Cart`.
+The UI in Coolstore Monolith uses a POST operation when a user clicks `Add to Cart`.

 ![Add To Cart](/redhat-middleware-workshops/assets/reactive-microservices/add-product.png)